steviecoaster/NexuShell/docs/Security/LDAP/New-NexusLDAPServerConnection.md

 ## SYNOPSIS

-creates a new LDAP Connection in Nexus
+Creates a new LDAP Connection in Nexus

 ## SYNTAX